jjdejong/phpip/readme.md

 ## 2024-08-02 Updated the old application structure to that of Laravel 11

 This involved deleting, moving and cleaning many files, yet the functionality should not change.
+See commit `bf00718`.

 The authorization mechanism has been improved, using gates rather than policies.
+See commit `a4c4764`.

 ## 2024-01-05 A significant upgrade of the autocompletion functionality